morozov22/SmartRunner/README.md

 Run this command:
 ```
-run_optimizers -h -amode=algorithm_type
+python3 run_optimizers.py -h -amode=algorithm_type
 ```
 or
 ```
-run_optimizers --help -amode=algorithm_type,
+python3 run_optimizers.py --help -amode=algorithm_type,
 ```
-where `algorithm_type = {EvolutionaryAlgorithm,SimulatedAnnealing,TabuSearch,StochasticHillClimbing,SmartRunner}` to
+where `algorithm_type = {EvolutionaryAlgorithm,SimulatedAnnealing,TabuSearch,StochasticHillClimbing,SmartRunner,ExtremalOptimization}` to
 obtain an algorithms-specific list of all available options.
-Most of these options are self-explanatory and the notation corresponds to that used in the SmartRunner manuscript.
+Most of these options are self-explanatory and the notation corresponds to that used in the SmartRunner manuscript ([Yu, J. and Morozov, A.V. _New J Phys_ 26 (2004) 023027](https://iopscience.iop.org/article/10.1088/1367-2630/ad23a3)).

 Please note that some options accept a single value or an array of values either on a linear or $\log_{10}$ scale.
 For example, with StochasticHillClimbing `-T=0.2` will simply set $T=0.2$ in all runs,